RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 **Resolution rule**

-Document creation wins over the update.
+Document creation wins over the update, so the result will be an empty map.

 #### Use `JSON.CLEAR`

 **Conflict**

-Instance 1 adds "red" to the existing "colors" map.
+Instance 1 adds "red" to the existing "colors" map with `JSON.SET`.

-Instance 2 clears the map "colors" and adds "green" to "colors".
+Instance 2 clears the "colors" map with `JSON.CLEAR` and adds "green" to "colors".

 **Resolution type**